netheril96/securefs/README.md

 ### Efficient cloud sync

-(This feature is also available on EncFS, but not only other alternatives)
+(This feature is also available on eCryptfs and EncFS, but not other alternatives)

 Unlike alternatives, `securefs` does not preallocate the underlying storage.
 So you don't need to sync a, say, 4GiB disk file just in case your encrypted data will grow to that amount.
 If you have only 4MiB of data, then you only need to sync 4MiB (plus a small fraction of overhead).